NumesSanguis/FACSvatar/README.md

 ## New v0.3.3-alpha

-* Decent improvements in documentation!
+* Decent improvements in documentation! (v0.3.3.1: own videos .csv + Blender FACS sliders)
 * GUI in Jupyter Notebook working again with new code base
 * Deep Learning module Python file renamed to `main.py` for consistency